PepeOjeda/persyst-docs/docs/intro.md

 Even though I believe this project is a very useful resource that many people can greatly benefit from, I must say that if you are working on a very serious or very large project, there are better alternatives.
 For example, [EasySave](https://docs.moodkie.com/product/easy-save-3/).

 Why ever use this one, then? **Cause it's free, baby**.

+### How to learn?

+This website contains an extensive (maybe too extensive?) discussion of everything I believe you need to learn.
+But, of course, it might still be a bit confusing to be lectured about these things here, in a web browser.
+So, the Persyst repo has an "Examples" folder, with some unity scenes and some scripts that you can use to test things yourself by clicking buttons and changing code.
+It's fun!
+Kind of.

+Each example folder has a readme file with more explanations, so you actually know what you are doing.
+I would recommend reading the "Getting Started" section here first, but everyone has their own learning process, so what do I know.